-NOTE: Combining SAS and SATA disk drives within a virtual disk is not supported.
-Also, combining disk drives and SSDs within a virtual disk is not supported.

-NOTE: To create secured virtual disks, see Security Key And RAID Management.
+- Combining SAS and SATA disk drives within a virtual disk is not supported.
+Also, combining disk drives and SSDs within a virtual disk is not supported. - Combing 4 KB disk drives and 512n or 512e disk drives within a virtual disk is not supported. - To create secured virtual disks, see Security Key And RAID Management.